HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

-To perform a register mutation, we randomly select a register.
-If it's the destination register, we randomly change it to one of the input or culculation registers, but NOT a constant register so the constants don't get overriden.
-If it's an operand register, we change it to an input, calculation or constant register.
+To perform an operator mutation, we copy the operation from a random instruction in the program to this instruction, deleting operands if we need fewer of them, and adding random operands if we need more.

 ```
 MicroMutationType.Operator -> {